Hydra is a multibox leveling helper that aims to minimize the number of times you need to actively control secondary characters.

 Chat module limitations:

-Whispers containing a high number of “spam words” (words that commonly appear in goldselling, powerleveling, phishing, or other spam) are forwarded as “POSSIBLE SPAM” instead of the actual text.
-If you care to see the actual message, check the receiving character’s chat log.
+Whispers containing a high number of “spam words” (words that commonly appear in goldselling, powerleveling, phishing, or other spam) are forwarded as “POSSIBLE SPAM” instead of the actual text, to avoid having your account appear to send spam.
+If you want to see the actual message, check the receiving character’s chat log.

 Whisper forwarding is disabled in non-trusted parties, and there is currently no notification if someone whispers a secondary character in this situation.